Information for patients

 Will I need any treatment?

-You may be prescribed an antibiotic by your Doctor to treat Clostridioides difficile when you have a PCR positive result.
-However, sometimes no treatment is needed for PCR positive Clostridiodes difficile.
-This will depend on your symptoms and your Doctor will advise you.
+You might be prescribed an antibiotic by your doctor to try and treat the Clostridioides difficile when you have had a positive test result.

 What can I do to help myself?

-You must always wash your hands well, using soap and water, after using the toilet or commode and before eating.
-You may need to drink extra fluids to replace those lost through diarrhoea.
-Your Doctor may advise you to drink probiotic drinks (drinks that contain live bacteria or yeasts that have health benefits).
+You must always wash your hands well, using soap and water, after using the toilet and before eating.
+You may need to drink extra fluids to replace any fluid you might lose due to diarrhoea.
+Your doctor might also advise you to drink probiotic drinks (drinks that contain live bacteria or yeasts that can have health benefits).

 How will I be looked after if I am found to be PCR positive for Clostridioides difficile while I am in hospital?

-While you are in hospital, you will most likely be isolated (looked after in a single room).
-The door to this room will be kept closed to stop the spread of bacteria.
+While you are in hospital you will normally be moved to a single room, and the door to this room will have to be kept closed to stop the spread of the bacteria.

-Your Nurse and the ward domestic will carefully clean your room and any equipment they use.
-You can help them by putting your belongings in your locker and keeping your room tidy.
+The nursing staff and the domestic (cleaning) staff will carefully clean your room, and any equipment that is used.
+You can help them, if you are able to, by putting your belongings in your locker and keeping your room tidy.

-You will need to be isolated until 2 days after your diarrhoea has stopped and you have passed a normal stool.
+You will need to be kept in a room on your own for at least 2 days after your diarrhoea has stopped and you have passed a formed stool.
 This is to make sure that you are no longer infectious.

-The Infection Prevention and Control Team (IPCT) will be informed of your specimen result and, if you are still in hospital, a member of the team will be available to visit you to discuss the result and answer any questions you may have.
+The Infection Prevention and Control Team (IPCT) will be told about your specimen result, and if you are still in hospital a member of the team will visit you to discuss the result and answer any questions.

 Will this PCR positive Clostridioides difficile result affect my discharge from hospital?

-Your Doctor may decide you are well enough to go home even if you still have some diarrhoea.
-If this happens, your GP will be informed so that your care and treatment can be continued at home.
+Your doctor might decide you are well enough to go home even if you still have some diarrhoea.
+If this happens, your GP will be told so that your care and any treatment can be continued at home.

 What if I am at home and have PCR positive Clostridioides difficile?

 You must always wash your hands well, using soap and water, after using the toilet or commode and before eating.
-It is important that you keep your toilet clean using bleach and wash your clothes and bedding separately from other family members’ laundry and at the highest temperature allowed.
+It is important that you keep your toilet clean using bleach, and that you wash your clothes and bedding separately from other family members and use the highest temperature possible as indicated by the label.

 Can I still have visitors?

-Yes, it is safe for healthy visitors to come to see you, but they must wash their hands well with soap and water before and after visiting.
+Yes.
+It is safe for healthy visitors to come and see you, but they must wash their hands well with soap and water before and after visiting.

-If you are in hospital, they will be asked to wear an apron and gloves while visiting.
-If any visitors are not well, they should stay away until your diarrhoea has cleared.
+If you are in hospital your visitor will be asked to wear an apron and gloves when they visit.

 Contact numbers

 If you have any worries or concerns, you should contact your GP during normal surgery hours.
-Outside of surgery hours, you should contact your GP’s surgery for the Out of Hours Service number.
+Outside of surgery hours you should contact your GP surgery for the Out of Hours Service number, or call 111 for advice.

 Infection Prevention and Control Team